Cattle Work at The Hideout Lodge & Guest Ranch

 In spring you might ride a 100,000 acre BLM pasture looking for strays or just explore an area shared with the McCullough Peak Mustangs.
 Spring is the time of gatherings, brandings and riding the wide open valley prairies at elevations between 4,200 and 4,800 feet.

 In late October and early November we start gathering cattle at the higher elevations to move them lower as the snow starts falling.
 You could find yourself starting your ride at 7,800 feet in the snow in the morning.
 During the day you might cross 9,500 feet and end your ride near Trapper Creek Lodge in the red dust at 65 to 75°F. In the morning you will long for a hot coffee or hot chocolate to warm you up, while in the afternoon for a cold drink to cool you down.

-From the 3th week of October through the end of the season there are typically fewer riders and there is a lot of riding needed.
+From the 3rd week of October through the end of the season, there are typically fewer riders and there is a lot of riding needed.
 Many of our guests have begun to discover this unique riding opportunity.

 Ride out or Trailer Up

-Much as the real cowboys on these big ranches covering thousands and thousands of acres you will rarely leave the ranch on horseback.
+Like the cowboys on big ranches covering thousands and thousands of acres, you will rarely leave the ranch on horseback.
 For most rides we load up the horses in stock trailers pulled by heavy duty 4×4 trucks and drive to the beginning of a route where no vehicle can travel and only horses can take you.